PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 # User specific aliases and functions
 ```

-The last line above indicates where to store aliases and shell functions, but exactly how to do this depends on where you have accounts so keep reading.
+The last line above indicates where to store aliases and shell functions, but exactly how to do this best depends on where you have accounts so keep reading.

 ### If you only have an account on Adroit ...

-You make your aliases and shell functions permanent by adding them to your `~/.bashrc` file and then sourcing the file.
+On Adroit, make your aliases and shell functions permanent by adding them to your `~/.bashrc` file and then sourcing the file.
 For instance, use a text editor like vim or emacs to add the `sq` alias:

 ```
-$ nano ~/.bashrc  # or vim, emacs, MyAdroit, etc.
+$ nano ~/.bashrc  # or vim, emacs, micro, MyAdroit, etc.
 ```

 Add this line: